COVID-19: FAQ FOR WORK STUDY STUDENTS AND EMPLOYERS

 How it works

-When accepted to participate in the Work Study program, students are able to apply for Work Study jobs which are listed on the job postings page.
-Students apply directly to employers for the jobs and get paid by employers for their work.
-The employers who participate in the Work Study program receive wage subsidies from the following funding sources managed by the Scholarships and Student Aid Office:
+If you are accepted to participate in the Work Study program, you can apply for the Work Study jobs listed on myFuture.
+You apply directly to the employers and get paid by the employers for your work.

 - University Budget